Skip to content

 Characteristics of Recessive Phenotypes

-• Gene N is correlated with the 'nude' phenotype.
-A budding yeast that is homozygous recessive for Gene N cells have an unusually smooth surface with no visible external features or textures.
+• Gene R is correlated with the 'rusty' phenotype.
+A budding yeast that is homozygous recessive for Gene R colonies develop a reddish-brown pigmentation, reminiscent of rusted metal.

 Set # Tetrad Genotypes Progeny